Corvette C3 Specs by year:

 The alarm switch moved from the back of the car to the left front fender.

-The appearance of the 1975 model was almost identical to the previous year's model, the visible changes were the front and rear bumper pads and a one-piece rear bumper.
+The appearance of the 1975 model was almost identical to the previous year's model.
+The visible changes included front and rear bumper pads and a one-piece rear bumper.

-The year 1975 was the last year when a convertible was available during the C3 generation and the first year of the catalytic converter.
+1975 was the last year a convertible was available in the C3 generation and the first year catalytic converters were introduced.

 Technical changes included an electronic ignition system (HEI) and electronically driven tachometers.